pjgunadi/maximocleanup/README.md

 # Maximo Cleanup
-IBM Maximo automation scripts (Jython) to cleanup MBOs such as Work Order, Ticket, and Asset
+IBM Maximo automation scripts (Jython) to cleanup MBOs such as Work Order and Ticket

 #Disclaimer
 The script and steps are provided as is and use it at own risk.
 It is not recommended for production environment, please use maximo archiving product instead.

 # Background
 Certain maximo MBOs do not allow deletion after activities have been committed to the record such as change of status, applied workflow, and communication log
-This behaviour could be expected in production environment.
-However, at some development and test environment, maximo designer may need to delete records after test activities.
+This behaviour is expected in production environment.
+However, at development and test environment, maximo designer may need to delete records after test activities.
-This library has some script that may help the record deletion without needing to reinstall new maximo.
+This library has some scripts that may help the record deletion after testing.

 #Prepare Cleanup for Communication Log
 ##1.
 Create Script with Action Launch Point: